-- OCLC Website for Small Libraries—Started in January 2011, WSSL is a complete self-serve library automation solution in the cloud for small libraries, including circulation, cataloging, online patron access catalog (OPAC), and library website.
-Try it out here.
+- OCLC Website for Small Libraries—Started in January 2011, WSSL was a complete self-serve library automation solution in the cloud for small libraries, including circulation, cataloging, online patron access catalog (OPAC), and library website.
+(This project is no longer available.)

 - Data Loading—Through the WSSL product we have developed some innovative data loading strategies using unconventional methods for field detection, matching and merging.
 Departing from dependence on high quality metadata input, these methods are being tested on a broad range of inputs.
 These methods have been undocked from the WSSL service and are being used within large community data projects.

 - Linked Data—Continuing from completed projects below, we continue to look for innovative ways to deploy and consume linked data technologies.

 - WorldCat Live!
 API—The WorldCat Live!
 API provided an easy-to-consume real-time feed of newly added items to the WorldCat global catalog of library collections and published materials.
 The API allowed you to select between RSS, Atom Pub, JSON, and lightweight XML formats and filter on author, title, type, and other attributes of the newly added records.
 (This project is no longer active.)